source-academy/general/instructor/github/README.md

 ## Creating course repository
 1. Navigate to the Organization's GitHub page.
 2. Create a new repository named 'course-info'.
-Ensure that members of the organization have read access (should be set by default).
 3. In this repository, create a new file 'course-info.json'.
 The format of this file is detailed below:
 ```json
 course-info
 {